 This past November, the Alaska Supreme Court heard oral arguments in which attorneys debated whether seasonal/off-season uses disqualify the exemption or if the camp’s core mission allows full exemption.

-Numerous religious camps could be impacted by the ruling, as well as churches that rent out banquet rooms or wedding halls to the general public.
-In many instances, these entities operate on a shoestring budget and rely on rental income to remain financially viable.
+Numerous religious camps could be impacted by the ruling, and it might impact churches that rent out their facilities for weddings and other events to the general public.
+In many instances, these entities operate on a shoestring budget and rely partially on rental income to remain financially viable.

 Alaska’s constitution and statutes generally exempt properties used exclusively for religious worship or charitable purposes from local property taxes.
 It remains to be seen whether boroughs can use partial or mixed uses to justify partial taxation or denials of full exemptions.